 Creams and Lotions

 Just as lanolin provides deep moisture for the face in shaving creams, it does the same for the entire body when used in body creams and lotions.
 Using lanolin in a skin lotion allows the lotion to be more readily absorbed by the skin, as opposed to simply sitting on top of it without penetrating.
-For those who desire the benefits of lanolin but dislike the smell, a skin cream or lotion containing lanolin is perfect, as it retains the softening and hydrating properties while providing you with a wide variety of scents to choose from.
+For those who desire the benefits of lanolin but dislike the smell, skin cream or lotion containing lanolin is perfect, as it retains the softening and hydrating properties while providing you with a wide variety of scents to choose from.

 Lanolin is perfect for organic handcrafted soaps.
-If you’re a soapmaker or a consumer looking for a more natural soap, lanolin is ideal.
+If you’re a soapmaker or a consumer looking for more natural soap, lanolin is ideal.
 Soaps that contain lanolin are often softer than commercial soap bars.
-These soaps also moisturize skin better and do not irritate skin like many store-bought soaps often do.
+These soaps also moisturize skin better and do not irritate the skin like many store-bought soaps often do.

 Lanolin is the perfect moisturizing ingredient.
-Its versatility, effectiveness and inexpensiveness make it a highly underrated product when it comes to hair and skin care.
+Its versatility, effectiveness and inexpensiveness make it a highly underrated product when it comes to hair and skincare.
 So whether you’re looking to whip up your own hair/skin cream, butter or leave-in conditioner, the possibilities are endless.